zhaojh10010/m3u8-offline-downloader/README.md

 ```
 and the project should be running.
 ### Other information
+- Notify that this project uses `/home/ffmpeg/video` as the video files' log path, you can modify it in `app.js` as you wish.
-- Everything is defined in app.js, just use it.
+- Everything is defined in app.js, just read and modify it.
-- The default port is 8088, the log file is `server.log`
+- The default port is 8088, the server log file is `server.log`
-- This project offers two shell scripts to start (in background) and stop nodejs server
+- This project offers two shell scripts to start (in background) or stop nodejs server